 In the Western Balkans, messages of religious militancy have resonated profoundly with vulnerable youth populations and gained considerable traction in isolated communities over the past decade.
 Kosovo’s capital of Pristina, which has high concentrations of Albanian-speaking adolescents and young adults, has been particularly susceptible to past recruitment efforts by ISIS.
 Violent extremist groups have taken advantage of voids in and pressures on identities that have been and continue to be shaped by struggles with the lingering legacies of violent conflict and a history of shifting geopolitical circumstance.
 Since recruiters have immersed themselves in and paid particular attention to Kosovo’s complex social-political makeup to effectively target and radicalise vulnerable youth, it boasts some of Europe’s highest per capita rate of individuals who left to fight in Iraq and Syria.
 The recent wave of returnees to Kosovo threatens to introduce new toxic ideologies, exacerbate the issue in already affected areas, and bring violent extremism into other communities across the region.

 Since 2018, Women Without Borders (WwB) has been implementing MotherSchools in Kosovo in cooperation with its local implementing partner Jahjaga Foundation.
-The first project, ‘MotherSchools 2020’ ran from 2018-2020 in Kacanik and Pristina.
-The subsequent project ran between 2021 and 2024 and included another three rounds of MotherSchools in Kosovo.
-The first round took place in 2021 in Fushë Kosovo and Pristina, the second round was in Klina in 2022, and the third round returned to Pristina in 2024.
-A third project is currently in the works, planned to begin in 2025.
+The first project ran from 2018-2020 in Kacanik and Pristina, and the subsequent project ran between 2021 and 2024 with three rounds in Fushë Kosovo, Klina, and Pristina.
+A third project is planned for 2024-2026, with the first iteration currently ongoing with 3 groups in Pristina and Podujeva.
 The following sections outline further details of the MotherSchools projects to date in Kosovo.

-To date, WwB has hosted four Graduation ceremonies in Kosovo.
+To date, WwB has hosted five Graduation ceremonies in Kosovo.
 Prominent speakers have included: President Atifete Jahjaga (Former President of Kosovo, Founder of Jahjaga Foundation), Albulena Haxhiu (Kosovo’s Minister of Justice), Përparim Rama (Mayor of Municipality of Prishtina), Edit Gusia (Agency for Gender Equality), Teuta Sahatqija (Head of Women in Tech Kosova), and Georgia Holmer (Senior Associate Fellow, RUSI; former OSCE and USIP).

-MotherSchools V-VI| 2025-2026
+MotherSchools V-VI| 2024-2026

 MotherSchools II-IV| 2021-2024